Filtering Data

 Open the

-stream application that you previously created in the Filtering data based on conditions section and start adding a new query.
-You can name it asCleaningData
+TemperatureAppstream application that you previously created in the Filtering data based on conditions section and start adding a new query.
+You can name it asCleaningDataas shown below.@info(name = 'CleaningData')Add the

 Insert the results into an output stream as follows.